ubicucsd/bootcamp_18_19/7_Clustering.md

 **How is DNA a point?** Discussing points in space is nice, but a little abstract.
 The way we translate DNA to points is by making a string of DNA into a kmer vector.
 A kmer is a string of length k, and there are 4^k possible kmers in any DNA strand.
 Usually we think of kmers as ordered lexicographically like this: AAA, AAC, AAG, AAT, ACA, ACC, ACG, ACT, AGA and so on.
 One way to represent a DNA strand is to create an array of zeros of length 4^k and increment by one for each time that kmer appears in the DNA strand.

+*Problem:* Find the kmer vector of "AGTTTCAT" for k=2.

 ### Example Bioinformatics Applications:

 1. Finding what genes are up and down regulated under certain conditions.
 Imagine you have a matrix, where each point is a set of gene expression recorded for a variety of conditions.
 If two points are close to each other, that means they had similar expression levels throughout those conditions.